Moleculin Biotech (MBRX) Scheduled to Post Earnings on Thursday

 Moleculin Biotech (NASDAQ:MBRX – Get Rating) is scheduled to be posting its quarterly earnings results after the market closes on Thursday, November 10th.
 Analysts expect Moleculin Biotech to post earnings of ($0.27) per share for the quarter.

-Moleculin Biotech (NASDAQ:MBRX – Get Rating) last issued its earnings results on Monday, August 15th.
-The company reported ($0.24) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.25) by $0.01.
+Moleculin Biotech (NASDAQ:MBRX – Get Rating) last released its earnings results on Monday, August 15th.
+The company reported ($0.24) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.25) by $0.01.
 On average, analysts expect Moleculin Biotech to post $-1 EPS for the current fiscal year and $-1 EPS for the next fiscal year.

 Moleculin Biotech, Inc, a clinical-stage pharmaceutical company, focuses on the development of drug candidates for the treatment of highly resistant tumors and viruses.
 Its lead drug candidate is Annamycin that is in Phase 1/2 studies for the treatment of relapsed or refractory acute myeloid leukemia (AML) and cancers metastasized to the lungs.